gptshubham595/calc/Readme.md

 Android Calculator App

 This is Calculator
-# Tried to mimic basic android app
+# Tried to make a basic calculator android app

-Just over